PierBover/getting-started-fauna-db-fql/README.md

 ```
 Don't panic, let's break this down.

-We already understand from the previous example that `Paginate(Match(Index('all_Fruits')))` returns an array of references, right?
-So `Map` iterates over this array, executes `Lambda` on each item, and returns a new array.
+We already understand from a previous example that `Paginate(Match(Index('all_Fruits')))` returns an array of references, right?
+So `Map` iterates over this array, executes `Lambda` on each item, and returns a new array with documents.

-This part is a bit tricky: `Lambda("fruitRef", Get(Var("fruitRef")))`:
+This is the tricky part: `Lambda("fruitRef", Get(Var("fruitRef")))`:
 * [Lambda](https://docs.fauna.com/fauna/current/api/fql/functions/lambda) is used in FQL to define anonymous functions.
+In this example we are defning an function that will take a reference and return a document.
 * `Lambda("fruitRef"...` defines a function parameter.
 It could be named anything: `fruit`, `X`, `Tarzan`, etc. The name is irrelevant.
 In this case the parameter will receive a single document reference that `Map` will pass to `Lambda` from `Paginate`.
 * `Var("fruitRef")` evaluates the variable named `fruitRef` in the context of the function.
 You couldn't simply use `fruitRef` or `"fruitRef"` because FQL wouldn't know what do with it.
-With [Var](https://docs.fauna.com/fauna/current/api/fql/functions/lambda) you explicitly tell Fauna to find a variable in the current context.
+[Var](https://docs.fauna.com/fauna/current/api/fql/functions/lambda) explicitly tells Fauna to find and evaluate a variable in the current context.
-* Finally `Get` receives the document reference from `Var` and returns a document.
+* Finally `Get` receives a reference from `Var` and returns an actual document.
 This document is returned by `Lambda` to `Map` to form an array of documents.

-So consider this JavaScript example:
+Consider this JavaScript example:
 ```js
 const newArray = myArray.map((item) => doSomething(item));
 // which is equivalent to: